HEX0DAYS/FlipperZero-PWNDTOOLS/README.md

 <b>git clone --recursive https://github.com/DarkFlippers/unleashed-firmware.git</b>

-- Then add the Deauther V2 Source code in Applications/plugins in the folder we have cloned with git and then let's compile running this command:
+- Then add the Deauther V2 Source code in Applications/plugins in the folder we have cloned with git and then let's compile running this command while we are inside the folder (unleashed-firmware) from bash or terminal:

 <b>./fbt.cmd COMPACT=1 DEBUG=0 updater_package</b>

-- Once we have copmpiled, you will found the artifacts-default folder on your desktop or in /users, so just move this folder on /update folder of your Flipper Zero sd card, then put back the sd card on your Flipper Zero, turn on the Flipper, and click once the arrow down, then the arrow to the left of your Flipper and you will find yourself in the menu, look for the folder /update, enter it, then enter in the folder you will found inside in /update and look for a file called "update", launch this file and your Flipper will turn off to perform the update or change of Firmware, really simple!
-So you can found your API updated .faps.
+- Once we have copmpiled, you will found the updater package to upload in flipper inside the unleashed-firmware folder previously extracted on desktop: unleashed-firmware\dist\f7-C\f7-update-local so just move this folder (update-local) on /update folder of your Flipper Zero sd card, then put back the sd card on your Flipper Zero, turn on the Flipper, and click once the arrow down, then the arrow to the left of your Flipper and you will find yourself in the menu, look for the folder /update, enter it, then enter in the folder you will found inside in /update and look for a file called "update", launch this file and your Flipper will turn off to perform the update or change of Firmware, really simple!
+So you can found your API updated .faps. <b1>**READ**</b1> Before do this operation, remember always to delete first the /apps folder in your Flipper Zero Sd Card and then perform the update.
+You will found after the update all before apps, updated too if course + the optimized v2 deauther, updated.

 # Need help? join the Uncensored & Unofficial Flipper Zero Discord Server!
 Join  <a href="https://discord.gg/MXCfNgwtW7">NOW!</a>